TinyGLASS: Real-Time Self-Supervised In-Sensor Anomaly Detection: Methodology

 \subsection{TinyGLASS Architecture}

-TinyGLASS is an efficient anomaly detection architecture, adapted from GLASS \cite{Chen2024}, to enable deployment on resource-constrained embedded platforms, such as the Sony IMX500 intelligent vision sensor.
+TinyGLASS is an efficient anomaly detection architecture adapted from GLASS \cite{Chen2024} for deployment on resource-constrained embedded platforms, such as the Sony IMX500 intelligent vision sensor.

-While some components of the original GLASS pipeline remain effective on GPU-based platforms, they are not compatible with the constraints imposed by embedded proxy tracking and quantization frameworks used for low-power processing.
+Although some components of the original GLASS pipeline remain effective on GPU-based platforms, they are not compatible with the constraints imposed by embedded proxy tracking and quantization frameworks used for low-power processing.
 The adaptations proposed here preserve the core anomaly detection capabilities while enabling efficient real-time execution on resource-constrained hardware.

-First, the original GLASS architecture is based on a Wide-ResNet-50 \cite{Zagoruyko2016} backbone that produces 1536-dimensional embeddings from concatenated level-2 and level-3 features.
+First, the original GLASS architecture is based on a WideResNet-50 \cite{Zagoruyko2016} backbone that produces 1536-dimensional embeddings from concatenated level-2 and level-3 features.
 To reduce memory footprint and computational demands while preserving the multi-scale feature fusion strategy, we replace this backbone with ResNet-18 \cite{He2016}, producing 384-dimensional concatenated embeddings from the corresponding layers.
-Intermediate feature extraction, previously performed via PyTorch hooks, is replaced by a modified forward pass that directly returns only the required level-2 and level-3 layers.
+Intermediate feature extraction, previously performed via PyTorch hooks, is replaced by a modified forward pass that directly returns only the features from the required level-2 and level-3 layers.
 This change enables the pruning of unused components and ensures compatibility with the static graph tracing required for hardware-aware quantization \cite{SonyMTC}.

 Dynamic tensor reshaping and unsupported operations are also eliminated to satisfy strict operator constraints during tracing, which replaces tensors with symbolic proxies and invokes the \texttt{forward} method under static shapes.
-In addition, the input path of the discriminator, originally involving a \texttt{flatten} operation followed by linear and convolutional layers, introduces dynamic shapes that violate these constraints.
+In addition, the original input path of the discriminator included a \texttt{flatten} operation followed by linear and convolutional layers, resulting in dynamic shapes that violated these constraints.
 We resolve this by maintaining 4D tensor representations end-to-end, enabling standard \texttt{Conv2D} operations throughout.
-Furthermore, the tuple returns between modules are replaced with single-tensor outputs; specifically, the interpolated features of layer-2 and layer-3 of the backbone are concatenated into a unified tensor.
+Furthermore, the tuples returned between modules are replaced with single-tensor outputs; specifically, the interpolated features from layers 2 and 3 of the backbone are concatenated into a unified tensor.